rmzetti/hover-exec/README.md

 ---
 ## Configuration settings

-The startup commands for scripts included are as follows nb. `%f` provides the appropriate temporary file path & name
+The startup commands included are as follows nb. `%f` provides the appropriate temporary file path & name
       the notation `%f.py`, for example, indicates that extension `.py` should be used - default is `.txt` :